Peter Dutton: Immigration from New Zealand

-Anchor baby comments

-In September 2019, Dutton called the two children of the Biloela family "anchor babies."

 Protests

 In October and November 2019, Dutton expressed his views on protesters and police response.
 He stated that when protesters break the law "There needs to be mandatory or minimum sentences imposed...
 A community expectation is that these people are heavily fined or jailed."
 He also agreed with an on-air statement made by conservative 2GB radio presenter Ray Hadley that protesters should not receive social security payments.
-Leader of the Australian Greens Richard Di Natale responded by saying that "Peter Dutton doesn’t know what living in a democracy means" and claimed that he's "starting to sound more like a dictator than he is an elected politician.
-Because somebody says something that he doesn’t like, that he doesn’t support, he’s saying we’re going to strip away income support."
+Leader of the Australian Greens Richard Di Natale responded by saying that "Peter Dutton doesn't know what living in a democracy means" and claimed that he's "starting to sound more like a dictator than he is an elected politician.
+Because somebody says something that he doesn't like, that he doesn't support, he's saying we're going to strip away income support."

 In November 2019, Dutton said that the States should make protesters pay for the cost of police response to demonstrations.
 He said of protesters: "For many of them they don't even believe in democracy...
 These people are completely against our way of life.
 These people can protest peacefully, as many people do, but the disruption that they seek to cause, the disharmony that they seek to sow within our society is unacceptable."

 Policing

 In December 2019, Dutton announced that airport security measures were to be increased to detect, deter and respond to potential threats to aviation safety.
-Measures include greater use of canines and the deployment of extra protective services personnel armed with MK18 short-barreled rifles.
+Measures include greater use of dogs and the deployment of extra protective services personnel armed with MK18 short-barreled rifles.
 Dutton appeared in a video alongside police personnel to announce the policy, sparking criticism of the potential use of police for political purposes.

-In March 2019, the Australian Federal Police Association had claimed that the AFP should be removed from the Department of Home Affairs to preserve its integrity and its ability to carry out investigations without government influence.
+Earlier in March 2019, the Australian Federal Police Association had claimed that the AFP should be removed from the Department of Home Affairs to preserve its integrity and its ability to carry out investigations without government influence.
 Association president Angela Smith described it as "an embarrassing situation...
 We look the least independent police force in Australia, surely the other police forces are laughing at us."